 I did another series of 260 test-shots hand-held at 70mm focal lengths from 1/80 sec down to 0.4 sec.
 The benefits of VC were similar to the results at 200mm with mode 3 showing its merits at 0.2 and 0.4 sec, i.e. 4-5 stops of stabilization.
 This is one of the best results I’ve seen so far from image stabilization.

 There’s also an interesting side-effect of mode 3: when the viewfinder image is not stabilized one tends to practice a better and more stable hand-holding technique because you can easily see how bad you shake otherwise.
 I commend Tamron on being so bold to forfeit stabilization of the viewfinder image completely in mode 3.
 If you don’t like it you can simply use mode 1 or mode 2.
 Btw.: Live-view and video capture are not stabilized in mode 3.

 The only let-down with the image stabilization of my copy was a tendency to let the mirror/shutter slap of the Nikon D810 through at around 1/100 sec.
 Following is a series of three 100% crops from 1/160 sec on the left to 1/40 sec on the right shot handheld but with support:

 Once could be coincidence, but I observed micro-blur at shutter speeds of around 1/100 sec on other occasions too.
 Tamron is looking into this issue but didn’t come back at the time of writing.
 Should this be a singular problem of my copy I’ll update this review.

-Check prices on the Tamron 70-200mm f2.8 VC G2 at Amazon, B&H, Adorama, or In Camera book or treat me to a coffee!
+Check prices on the Tamron 70-200mm f2.8 VC G2 at Amazon, B&H, Adorama, or WEX.
+Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!